 The problem is twofold:

-- Family — if one child gets the business at a discount and the other children have no equivalent, resentment sets in — sometimes for decades.
+- Family — if one child receives the business at a discount and the other children have no clear equivalent, resentment sets in — sometimes for decades.

 Overestimating the successor’s capacity